o19s/hangry/README.md

 # hangry
 Hangry is a demo of Approximate Nearest Neighbors in Lucene search, using random projections to create terms that can be used to perform ANN using an inverted index.

-This is experimental code, and a work in progress.
+**This is experimental code**, and a work in progress.
 For a "demo" see [this test](https://github.com/o19s/hangry/blob/master/src/test/java/com/o19s/hangry/VectorFieldTest.java#L114)

+## WE NEED YOU to support Vector Search efforts in Lucene

+Please support these efforts so we can have good vector search in Lucene / Solr

+- [Lucene JIRA](https://issues.apache.org/jira/browse/LUCENE-9004) by Michael Sokolov to implement [Hierarchical Navigable Small World graphs](https://www.semanticscholar.org/paper/Efficient-and-robust-approximate-nearest-neighbor-Malkov-Yashunin/699a2e3b653c69aff5cf7a9923793b974f8ca164) for Approximate Nearest Neighbors
+- [Solr 12890](https://issues.apache.org/jira/browse/SOLR-12890) with ideas from Trey Grainger to implement Solr vector scoring functions

-## How it works
+## How Hangry works

 A random projection is a randomly generated vector into a vector space.
 A random projection *tree* is multiple random vectors, with some notion of hierarchy.